andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 Cons: It's got a cheesy plot and villain.
 Pros: It's the return of the Brig.
 Do you need another pro?

+Story 156; 4 episodes - Battlefield

+## Ghost Light - Watch

+<sub>Season 26 (Sylvester McCoy)</sub>

-Ghost Light - Watch  - A strange, incomprehensible Victorian tale which reveals important details about Ace's past and clearly foreshadows a more New Who-style companion arc.
+A strange, incomprehensible Victorian tale which reveals important details about Ace's past and clearly foreshadows a more New Who-style companion arc.
 I'm probably not selling it well, but it's entertaining!

+Story 157; 3 episodes - Ghost Light

+## The Curse of Fenric - Watch

+<sub>Season 26 (Sylvester McCoy)</sub>

-The Curse of Fenric - Watch  - Zombies and Vikings and paradoxes, oh my!
+Zombies and Vikings and paradoxes, oh my!
 This is a startling, dark story which continues the thread begun in Ghost Light.
 Some excellent acting from McCoy, and Ace gets to show some range.

-Story 156; 4 episodes - Battlefield
+Story 158; 4 episodes - The Curse of Fenric

 ## Survival - Maybe